ByteOverlord/Watch_Quake/README.md

 **Changes by ByteOverlord**

-* Save and load game on watchOS
-* Music playback ("cd" audio)
-* Camera look and tweaked controls
-* Autosaving options
-* Map quick select and cheats screens
-* Automatic native resolution on watches
+* Sound Mixer separated to a second thread from the drawing pipeline to give the Mixer more time for processing.
+* “cd” audio support added.
+Audio file format “Mono, 22050 Hz, WAV, IMA ADPCM” preferred for lower processing and minimal space required.
+* Timer changed from “ns_timer” to “dispatch_source” (Possibly more accurate).
+* Main menu custom texts are drawn on the fly from the original texture so no extra textures needed (Maps, Cheats).
+* Maps menu added with custom level screenshots and selectable difficulty.
+* Cheats menu added with toggles that stay active in level changes.
+* Saves game config (Options) and save games (.sav) in “Application Support” folder.
+Game config saves automatically when the app goes to background.
+* Resolution setting is automatic with hud, menu and console notification placements affected by resolution.

 ## Features

 * PAK0 and PAK1 loading
 * Menu screen
-* Save and load game support
+* Save and load game
 * Autosaving options
 * Map quick select screen
 * Cheat activation screen
 * Tweaked controls for watch interface
-* Config.cfg with settings saving support
 * Underwater audio effect
-* Position and animation interpolation support
+* Position and animation interpolation
-* Music playback (tracks have to be converted to a specific WAV format)
+* Music playback
-* Automatic native resolution on watch models (Series 5 40mm -> Ultra)
+* Automatic native resolution (Series 5 40mm -> Ultra)

 ![Controls](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Menu_Controls.png)